 Thank You to Our Partners

-We are grateful to the following organizations that have raised their hands to be leaders of the Commit to C.A.R.E. initiative.
-They’ve not only agreed to lend their organizations’ names to this effort, but they have committed to share these C.A.R.E. trainings and knowledge products with their members.
+We are grateful to the following organizations that have raised their hands to support the Commit to C.A.R.E. initiative.

-ABSA was founded in 1984 to promote biosafety as a scientific discipline and serve the growing needs of biosafety professionals throughout the world.
-Its goals are to provide a professional association that represents the interests and needs of practitioners of biological safety, and to provide a forum for the continued and timely exchange of biosafety information.
+ABSA was founded in 1984 to promote biosafety as a scientific discipline and serve the growing needs of biosafety professionals worldwide.
+Its goals are to provide a professional association that represents the interests and needs of biological safety practitioners and provides a forum for the continued and timely exchange of biosafety information.

-AIOH was established in 1980 and is the peak organisation representing professionals working in occupational hygiene in Australia.
-Membership of AIOH is open to both professional occupational hygienists and to those with an interest in worker health protection and a healthier work environment.
-It is the largest organisation representing occupational hygienists with over 1,000 members.
+AIOH was established in 1980 and is the peak organization representing professionals working in occupational hygiene in Australia.
+Membership of AIOH is open to professional occupational hygienists and those interested in worker health protection and a healthier work environment.
+It is the largest organization representing occupational hygienists, with over 1,000 members.

-AOHP is dedicated to the health, safety, and well-being of healthcare personnel.
+AOHP is dedicated to healthcare personnel’s health, safety, and well-being.
 AOHP is the only national professional organization with the exclusive mission of addressing the needs and concerns of occupational health professionals in healthcare settings.

-The International Safety Center is committed to improving the safety and health of those working in healthcare.
+The International Safety Center is committed to improving the safety and health of healthcare workers.
 The Center is a woman-led, nonprofit research and advocacy organization.
-We are a global leader in occupational research and advocate around the world for safer healthcare workplaces.
+We are a global occupational research leader and advocate for safer healthcare workplaces worldwide.
 The Center conducts epidemiological research, surveillance, and outreach to measure and prevent sharps injuries, needlesticks, blood, and body fluid exposures.
-The Center’s work has informed the data-driven interventions, controls, and programs that protect those working in healthcare.
+The Center’s work has informed the data-driven interventions, controls, and programs that protect healthcare workers.